 A duck is also a good choice if you like duck.
 A little extra care has to be taken to ensure it isn’t dripping with grease, but it’s not that hard.

 Another good choice for one is a Cornish game hen.
-These are just the right size for one, you cook them the same as a chicken and there’s no leftovers.
+These are just the right size for one, you cook them the same as a chicken and there are no leftovers.

 Whatever your choice, remember that this is a holiday for relaxing and enjoying the bounty of the harvest.
 It’s not the time to stress over cooking or entertaining or even spending a holiday on your own.
 There’s always football to watch, at least.
 And don’t think you have to cook a bird.
 Ham, roast beef, whatever you like is all good.